luarvic/click2approve/README.md

 The Docker Compose setup can be used as a starting point for an on-premises deployment.
-Run the UI, API, and database containers on your own infrastructure, place the UI and API behind your reverse proxy or load balancer, and persist the database and uploaded-file storage on managed volumes.
+Run the UI, API, and database containers on your own infrastructure, place the UI and API behind your reverse proxy or load balancer, and use Azure Blob Storage for uploaded files.

 For production, configure environment-specific secrets and settings instead of using the sample credentials in `docker-compose.yaml`.
 At minimum, review:

 - SQL Server credentials and database storage.
 - API connection strings.
+- Private and public Azure Blob Storage connection strings and container access policies.
 - Email provider settings.
 - Public UI base URL and allowed origins.
 - TLS termination and DNS.